Motif Estimation via Subgraph Sampling: The Fourth Moment Phenomenon: Examples

 \section{Examples}

 In this section we discuss various examples which illustrate the necessity of the different conditions in the results obtained above.
-We begin with an example where the HT estimator is inconsistent for estimating $N(K_2, G_n)$, where the first condition in \eqref{e:cond2_sum} holds, but the second condition fails.
+We begin with an example where the HT estimator is inconsistent for estimating $N(K_2, G_n)$, where the first condition in \eqref{eq:edge_condition} holds, but the second condition fails, which shows the necessity of truncating on the high-degree vertices to establish consistency.

 \begin{example} (An inconsistent example) Take $G_n = K_{1, n}$ be the $n$-star graph, $H=K_2$ to be an edge, and $p_n = \frac12$.
 Then $T(H, G_n)=0$ with probability $\frac{1}{2}$ (when the central vertex of the star is not chosen), and $T(H, G_n) \sim \mathrm{Bin}(n-1,\frac{1}{2})$ with probability $\frac{1}{2}$ (when the central vertex of the star is chosen).
 Consequently, noting that $\hat N(K_2, G_n) = \frac1{p_n^2}T(K_2, G_n) =4 T(K_2, G_n) $, it follows that